 To ensure the safety of our patients, staff and physicians and in compliance with the Ministry of Health, visitation at the Timmins and District Hospital (TADH) is operating with additional precautions in place.
-Effective January 12th, 2021 only Designated Care Partners are permitted visitation within the hospital.
-By entering our hospital as a Designated Care Partner you are agreeing to follow the guidelines listed and serve as a partner for safest possible hospital experience.
+Effective May 17th, 2021, no Designated Care Partner visitation will be allowed until further notice with the following exceptions:

 What is a Designated Care Partner (DCP)?